KalicoCrew/kalico/docs/Config_Reference.md

 Moving gantry leveling using 4 independently controlled Z motors.
 Corrects hyperbolic parabola effects (potato chip) on moving gantry which is more flexible.

+!!! warning
-WARNING: Using this on a moving bed may lead to undesirable results.
+    Using this on a moving bed may lead to undesirable results.

 If this section is present then a QUAD_GANTRY_LEVEL extended G-Code command becomes available.
 This routine assumes the following Z motor
 configuration: